By E-Perform | MINDSET | August 5, 2022

 The box breathing method; Breathe in deeply for four seconds, hold for four seconds, and breathe out for four seconds.

 - Talk to Someone – Mental toughness in soccer can sometimes come in the form of admitting you don’t have all the answers.
 While it might feel uncomfortable, talking to someone such as a teammate, coach or friend can help you see things differently and positively move forward.
+Talking with team mates is the ultimate way to develop you football mindset.

 - Practice Gratitude – Gratitude can improve things such as immunity, sleep quality, and mental strength.